Finding & Working with Contractors | 28 views |

 Answer from Construction Brain

-No, a 50% deposit is NOT normal and is a major red flag in Ottawa's construction industry.
+A 50% deposit is excessive and potentially a red flag in Ottawa's construction market.
 Legitimate contractors typically ask for 10-20% down, with the remainder paid in stages as work progresses.

 What's Normal in Ottawa

-• Initial deposit: 10-20% to secure materials and start date
+• 10-20% deposit to secure materials and start date

 • Showed up at your door unsolicited